Definition for portrait - What types of portraits are there?

 Development of portrait painting

-Portraits from the Proto-Renaissance (13th-14th centuries)
+Portraits from the Proto-Renaissance (13th-14th century)

-Four principles make up the painting of the Early Renaissance (ca. 1420-1520).
+Four principles characterize the painting of the Early Renaissance (ca. 1420-1520)

 • An awe-inspiring admiration of Greek antiquity

-• The belief in humanism
+• Belief in humanism

 • Mastering linear perspective